thruthesky/cms/README.md

   * That is why phone number verification comes important.
   * SMS message with push notification, the app can have better contact to users.

+## Changes

+* `Oct 3, 2020` - Frontend framework changes from Bootstrap & jQuery to `Vue.js 3`
+  * User registration, login, update, post crud, and comment crud are only done by Rest API call.
+  And Modal Dialog, Toast are not easy to implement without Frontend framework.
+  So, it is mandatory to use a framework like Vue.js or Bootstrap.

+* Default theme should moved to `boostrap theme` and should be re-written with Vue 3.

 ## Installation

 ### Overview of installation